mablanco/ansible-osint/README.md

 - **the_harvester**: 'The Harvester' is a gathering information tool about an URL.
 - **gasmask**: 'GasMasK' is an all in one Information gathering tool.
+- **datasploit**: 'DataSploit' is an OSINT Framework to perform various recon techniques, aggregate all the raw data, and give data in multiple formats.

 ## Example Playbook